 “You need to spend some time in your room today when you get home and find the calculator.
 It’s here.
 Are you going to need it in class today?
 Do you have a test?”
 I persisted because maybe it didn’t compute the first time I said it.

-Sigh.
 He’s such a good kid, but The Geometry Teacher’s class has been an up and down challenge all year, and this business of him being loosey-goosey about her drill sergeant tactics is getting old.
-The RT has conformed to some extent, and that actually makes me a bit sad because he has given in to someone who, in my opinion, should not be in a classroom with kids.
+He has conformed to some extent, and that actually makes me a bit sad because he has given in to someone who, in my opinion, should not be in a classroom with kids.
 She has sharp teeth and anti-productive hoops she’s installed for students to jump through like circus animals instead of actually teaching something.
-The fact that the RT was actually asking me to get something for him for the class was significant.
+The fact that he was actually asking me to get something for him for the class was significant.
 It must be the excellent “B” he got on her last test that has perked him up.
 Her test, not his.
 It’s all about Her.
-In the past, we hadn’t found out he needed something until it was too late, and then we were forced to get out our “DORK PARENTS HERE” sign out and stand under it for making it seem too challenging for the RT to ask us a simple question.
+In the past, we hadn’t found out he needed something until it was too late, and then we were forced to get out our “DORK PARENTS HERE” sign and stand under it for making it seem too challenging for the RT to ask us a simple question.
 Lecture avoidance technique strategy armed and ready.
-Sigh again.

 Yesterday, when I was at the dentist’s office, a woman came in with her own teen-type.
 I think that’s what it was — a lanky sort of unhappy looking thing who had his attention glued to his cell phone.
 He must have been playing games on it or something, because at one point, the thing’s mom told him to turn it off, and he completely ignored her.
 Four times.
 Four.
 Then said, “What?” quite loudly in the small room, like she was some obnoxious creature who had slimed in from the swamp and had soiled his air space.
 I was dying to look at their expressions but was mortified for her and wanted to verbally wring his skinny neck myself with a terse, “Can you step outside for a minute, please?” just to see what he would do.
 But it was only a fleeting fantasy.
 To her credit, she persisted, and told him he had to turn off the cell phone because there were signs posted in the office.
 “Where?
 What sign?” he barked at her as he slid off his chair to glance over my shoulder at the sign.
 “That’s for when you’re back there, not here,” he finished, not looking at her.
 She sighed and picked up a magazine, and I carefully kept my attention on mine, even though I couldn’t see a damn thing because I’d left my glasses at home.
 All three pair.

 So with the calculator tucked safely where he can find it himself next time (Yes!
 All children can learn!) we drove off to Friday morning at L-T-DHS, with no chance of sunshine, and a high chance of rain.
-But the car crew was bubbly this morning, with the princess grousing about an AP Euro exam like it was a badge of honor, and the two boys talking about the cold and a crash involving two semis being announced on the radio and hypothetically discussing what would happen if one was filled with fish and the other with chips….Yah.
+But the car crew was bubbly this morning, with the princess grousing about an AP Euro exam like it was a badge of honor, and the two boys talking about the cold and a crash involving two semis being announced on the radio and hypothetically discussing what would happen if one was filled with fish and the other with chips.
 It’s not funny, but the RT is.
 His brain sees the world in comic strip form.
 At any moment, he breaks into dialog, or an announcement, or narration of some unseen event, reported in some accent that he’s picked up from Monty Python or somewhere.
 Half the time, I can’t understand him, but he clearly entertains himself.
 And he makes me smile every day.

 So I’m off to my mom’s.
 You guys may have to live without me for a day because she lives in the serious sticks east of Paradise and has……Dial….Up.
 It should be illegal for anyone to have to suffer from a dial up connection.
-My sister is coming from VA, and we have work to do on the house she hasn’t sold here yet.
+My sister is visiting from VA, and we have work to do on the house she hasn’t sold here yet.
 Anyone out there want to move to East Paradise?
 It has a swell pool, good schools, and a kitchen with a face lift.

 Have a splendiferous weekend searching for something besides Sanjaya on Google.
 And then let me know so I can join in!